-In the past, your serviceability was assessed at the actual repayments you would pay every fortnight or month.
+In the past, investors’ serviceability was often assessed at the actual repayments you would pay every fortnight or month.

-Now, banks will assess your borrowing power at principle and interst (P&I) at 7.25%, or higher in some cases.
+Now, for the same loan, banks will assess your borrowing power based on principle and interest at 7.25%, or higher in some cases.

-So on that same loan amount, you would need to show a sufficient income to debt ratio to afford $8,186 per annum or $628 per month.
+So on that same loan amount, you would need to show a sufficient income to debt ratio to afford $8,186 a year or $682 a month.

 Want to know more?

-Once you have determined your maximum purchase price, you will have a good idea of what is restricting you.
-If your serviceability is a bit tight, we suggest that you check out our article Improve my borrowing power and capacity.
+If your serviceability is a bit tight, we suggest that you check out our article, Improve my borrowing power and capacity.

 In the end, the lenders make the final decision on maximum purchase price.
-It is best not to commit to a property purchase until pre-approval.
+It is best not to commit to purchasing a property until you have pre-approval.

-To find out the best plan for you and get pre-approval, talk to one of our highly experienced mortgage brokers.
-You can enquire online, or call us on 1300 889 743.
+To find out the best plan for you and to get pre-approval, talk to one of our highly experienced mortgage brokers.
+You can enquire online for free, or call us on 1300 889 743.